 Serving his second term representing the New York State Senate’s Seventh District, Senator Jack M. Martins has been instrumental in bringing fiscal integrity to New York State.
 As a former village mayor, Senator Martins earned the reputation of being a fiscal reformer who provided tax relief during difficult economic times when taxpayers needed it the most by reducing government spending and creating greater efficiencies.
 Since becoming a member of the New York State Senate, Senator Martins has been involved in the passing of three on-time, balanced budgets, marking the first time that has happened in nearly 30 years.

-After an eight-year distinguished career as the Mayor of the Village of Mineola, Jack Martins was elected Senator in January 2011 and immediately got to work on restoring fiscal stability to the state as well as the public’s trust in state government.
+After an eight-year distinguished career as the Mayor of the Village of Mineola, Jack Martins was sworn in as Senator in January 2011 and immediately got to work on restoring fiscal stability to the state as well as the public’s trust in state government.

-In addition to chairing Local Governments, Senator Martins is also on the Senate Standing Committees on Education; Transportation; Banks; Civil Service and Pensions; Corporations, Authorities and Commissions; Insurance; Labor; Libraries; Housing, Construction & Community and Social Services.
-He has also served on the Governor’s Mandate Relief Council, Long Island Regional Economic Development Council.
+In addition to chairing Local Governments, Senator Martins is also on the Senate Standing Committees on Banks; Civil Service and Pensions; Corporations, Authorities and Commissions; Finance; Health; Insurance; Labor; Libraries; Housing, Construction & Community and Social Services.
+He has also served on the Governor’s Mandate Relief Council and the Long Island Regional Economic Development Council.
 In light of the mounting threat of municipal insolvency, and in recognition of his extensive knowledge of the operation of local government, Senator Martins was also appointed to the statewide Financial Restructuring Board.

 Senator Martins resides in the Village of Mineola, where he and his wife Paula are raising their four daughters.
 He holds a degree from American University and a Juris Doctor from St. John's University School of Law.